No Surrender (2019): Storylines

 On the November 5 episode of Impact!, the team of Daga, Rich Swann, Tessa Blanchard and Tommy Dreamer defeated oVe (Sami Callihan, Madman Fulton, Dave and Jake Crist) in an eight-man tag team match when Swann pinned Callihan.
 As a result of Swann's pinfall win over Callihan, Impact Wrestling announced on November 12 that Callihan would defend the Impact World Championship against Swann at No Surrender.

 Eddie Edwards and Ace Austin had been feuding with each other over the past few months due to Austin stalking Edwards' wife Alisha Edwards.
 On November 12, it was announced that Edwards would face Austin in a Tables match at No Surrender.

+Reception

+Larry Csonka of 411Mania reviewed the event and gave it a 6.5 out of 10.
+He wrote that: "Impact No Surrender 2019 was a solid but inconsistent show, with some low lows, and good to great highs.
+The main event was great though."